LIVESTREAMING: Here's a line up of Friday's programmes on GhanaWeb TV

 Source: www.ghanaweb.com

-It is Friday June 4, 2021 and you are welcome to GhanaWeb TV as we serve you the right dose of content to make your stay with us worth it.
+Welcome to Friday here on GhanaWeb TV as we serve you the right does of content to make your stay with us worth it.

-On our schedule today, we bring you Friday Debate with Joel Eshun as he interacts with some Ghanaians on the streets of Accra on the back of the Chelsea UEFA Champions Leagfue win and their star player, Ngolo Kante.
+On our schedule today, we bring you Friday’s Debate with Joel Eshun as he interacts with some Ghanaians on the streets of Accra on whether Callum Hudson-Odoi, the Chelsea player, should elect to play for the Black Stars of Ghana; a repeat of Talkertainment with Elsie Lamar as she sits with musician King Promise; a repeat of Moans and Cuddles with Paulina Dedaa Opoku as she engages in an all-girls conversation on what men should know of them when it comes to issues of sex; as well as other educative and informative content.

-We also have the latest installment of 'Moans and Cuddles' with Paulina Dedaa Opoku and a playback of 'Say It Loud' with Laud Harris Adu-Asare as he sits with the father of one of the two Rastafarian boys who won the landmark case against Achimota School; plus we have other educative and informative content.

-There is also a lot to watch as we bring you playbacks of some national events and programs from the week, as well as other external content to make your stay with us worth it.
+There is also a lot to watch as we bring you playbacks of some national events and programs from the weekend, as well as other external content to make your stay with us worth it today.

 They are all streaming LIVE on GhanaWeb TV on YouTube.